smlc/myBlog/content/post/java-and-go-concurrency-model.md

 ## Conclusion

-The goal of this blog post it’s not to say what is best, but when learning another language I like to try to see which approach the language designer took to solve common problems we found in any language here concurrency.
+The goal of this blog post it’s not to say what is best, but when learning another language, I like to try to see which approach the language designer took to solve common problems we found in any language, here concurrency.
 It helps me understand how I can implement solutions in that new language and use my existing knowledge as an anchor so I can focus on the new syntax rather than the concept.